 Storage is a big pain point for VDI administrators.
 Fellows warned IT pros against vendors that pitch VDI storage prices per user, because each environment is different and there are no common workloads that vendors can use to come up with those costs.
 It's also difficult to test storage performance before you deploy, but Fellows suggested benchmarking tools such as VDI-IOmark, View Planner and Login VSI that can help you plan for VDI loads.

-"A well-managed VDI environment will be much more secure than if you run everything directly
+"A well-managed VDI environment will be much more secure than if you run everything directly on the endpoint."

 Scott Davis, CTO, end user computing, VMware Inc.

 VDI comes with some security weaknesses but it can also improve an organization's security.
 If data is stored on back-end servers rather than directly on hardware, for instance, you don't have to worry if a device gets stolen.
 Plus, administrators can prevent users from installing potentially malware-ridden software or apps on their devices.
 It's important to note that Davis said "well-managed" VDI can improve security: If you're not careful, remote access to virtual desktops can leave a hole for hackers.

 "Unless you're going to go into the office and have everyone work on consumer devices, then there's still a really good use case for VDI."